satyanash/satyanash.github.io/_posts/2016-08-24-book-review-life-the-universe-and-everything-douglas-adams-1982.markdown

 ![Life, the Universe and Everything (1994)](/img/book-cover-life-the-universe-and-everything-douglas-adams-1982.jpg 'Life, the Universe and Everything (1982)')

-An excellent crossover of British comedy and science-fiction, it peppered with mentions to tea, math, cricket and technology.
+An excellent crossover of British comedy and science-fiction, it is peppered with mentions of tea, math, cricket and technology.
 The storytelling style is such that that you can pick it up from any page and start chuckling almost immediately.
 It can feel like an extended comic sketch or multiple ones with some mild sense of continuity between them.
 Some may be averse to this, but I thoroughly enjoy it.